nsluss/servant-api-gateway/README.md

 This is currently a very rough cut and not usable for anything other than proof of concept.

-All we can do so far is generate a cloud formation template for a single route.
+All we can do so far is generate a cloud formation template with mock endpoints for get requests.

 ### example
 ``` haskell